What is Intrauterine Insemination (IUI)?

 - Completed a few cycles of ovulation induction with timed intercourse which have not worked

-There are certain prerequisites for IUI to be performed:
+There are certain prerequisites for an IUI process to be performed in a fertility clinic:

 - The first is the woman needs to be capable of producing an egg